RGunasekaran21249030/Ragunath.Gunasekaran/index.md

 I have done some Sentimental Analytics and NLP techniques to perform the Customer Review and Recommendation of Product Analysis.
 I have performed EDA Very well and implemented all the necessary best practices.
 Data used from Amazon and Kaggle.
 Out of 6 models, SVM performed well

-> This project developed by using Python and NLP, ML Algorithms.
+> This project was developed using Python and NLP, ML Algorithms.

 <img src="Sentiment.PNG"/>